 Who attends the Pre-College Summer program?
 Where do students come from?

 UConn Pre-College Summer is designed for high school students.
 More specifically, we encourage rising sophomores, juniors, and seniors to apply to our program.
-For summer 2021 only, current high school seniors during the 2020-2021 academic year may also apply.
 Most students who participate in our program are between 15-17 years old.

 More than half of our of students come from the New England area, with Connecticut, New York, and Massachusetts making up a large percentage of that population.
 New Jersey, California, Puerto Rico, and Pennsylvania are also popular home states of our students.
 In addition, we have had students join our program from China, Ghana, India, Italy, Japan, and the United Kingdom, to name a few.